jason1015-coder/docs/content/collective/whitepapers/nanobench.md

 - **Contamination**: a significant portion of resolved issues were incorrectly marked as resolved due to weak test cases that did not verify patch correctness.
 When properly filtered, resolution rates drop from ~42% to ~22% on average.
 - **Data contamination**: most tasks predate significant LLM knowledge cutoffs, meaning agents can solve them from memory rather than reasoning.

-Newer variants (SWE-bench Pro, SWE-bench Verified, Multi-SWE-bench) address subsets of these concerns, but none address all of them, and none are designed to evaluate a specific agent harness across multiple model providers.
+While newer benchmark variants attempt to patch these individual issues, none of them solve the core problem: there is currently no benchmark designed to evaluate a specific agent harness across multiple model providers.

 ### The Gap in Real-World Agent Evaluation